firstdraft/turbo_transition/README.md

 ## Game Plan V1

- 1. As soon as a click is initiated, capture an image of the viewport (using something like PhantomJS?).
+ 1. As soon as a click is initiated, capture an image of the viewport (using something like [this](https://github.com/niklasvh/html2canvas)?).
  1. Set the capture as the background of the `<html>` element.
  1. Move the `<body>` offscreen.
  1. Start animating the `<body>` in immediately, while the content is rendering.